bekk/bekk-christmas/post/javascript/javascript-addition.md

 new BekkEmployee("Charlie", 34) + 100 = "Charlie is 34 years old100"
 ```

-For arrays `valueOf` returns the array which is not a primitive.
+For arrays, `valueOf` returns the array - which is not a primitive value.
 The output of its `toString()` is the content joined with a comma.
 An empty array is the same as an empty string.

 ```javascript
 [] + 1 = "1"